 I myself had the pleasure of being a participant of a Talent ID level 2 course, organized for coaches of the academy where I was employed.
-I have to admit that apart from pure theory, it included nothing about the learning process in children!
+I have to admit that apart from pure theory, it included nothing about the learning process in children.
 Who is a good pupil and what does he look like on the pitch when he is playing?
 What does detailed observation of children and adolescents mean and how does one practice it.
 Yes, once again it was about what to look for, but very little about understanding the young player we are observing.

 That is how, following the recommendation of such scouts, a child is recruited to a club’s academy.
 Often, not knowing anything about the environment, he is totally ill adapted to the professional standards prevailing there, which in no way correspond to the development of children and their learning process.
 The child is torn from his own world and local club (because a stupid rule applies – that once he goes to an academy a child can no longer play football in his local club – why’s that and what's wrong with it?).
 The same child unfortunately leaves the academy at a later age, not of his own free will, but because he’s told that unfortunately he is no longer talented and doesn’t fit the club’s profile.